vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 One must pour in oblation, together with the internal organ or

-intellect, the activity of the rays of light in the great light \[located\] in the mouth of Kuṇḍ alī, where the resorption and vomiting forth of the cosmic fl ow take place. //106//
+intellect, the activity of the rays of light in the great light \[located\] in the mouth of Kuṇḍalī, where the resorption and vomiting forth of the cosmic fl ow take place. //106//

 *mahāprakāśe viśvasya saṁsāravamanodyate* /

-*marīcivṛttir juhuyān manasā kuṇḍ alīmukhe* //106//
+*marīcivṛttir juhuyān manasā kuṇḍalīmukhe* //106//

 The YH pursues the metaphysical aspect of the oblation: